European Journal of English Studies

-The European Journal of English Studies is a peer-reviewed academic journal focusing on English language, literature and culture, established in 1997 and published by Routledge.
+The European Journal of English Studies is an interdisciplinary peer-reviewed academic journal focusing on English language, literature and culture, established in 1997 and published by Routledge.
 It is the official journal of the European Society for the Study of English.
 The current editors-in-chief are Greta Olson, Katerina Kitsi-Mitakou, Isabela Carrera Suárez, and Frederik van Dam.
 The journal appears three times a year and the individual issues are devoted to specific topics, e.g.: